-An accommodation party is anyone with an ownership interest in an eligible Property that is not a Borrower.
-Examples include but are not limited to a non-borrowing relative, spouse, or heir in title to an eligible Property, or a seller of a contract-for-deed to an Owner-Occupant.
-An accommodation party must sign the Impact Fund Mortgage.
+An accommodation party is anyone with an ownership interest in an eligible Property or Qualified Dwelling Unit that is not a Borrower.
+Examples include but are not limited to a nonborrowing relative, spouse, or heir in title to an eligible Property or Qualified Dwelling Unit, or a seller of a contract-for-deed to an Owner-Occupant.
+An accommodation party must sign the Impact Fund (Balloon) Loan Mortgage.